 Every month we select one Logistics Startup which represents a positive example of innovation in logistics and has the potential to alter the way the industry operates.
 This month, Transmetrics selected Einride, the producer of fully autonomous transport vehicles, as the February “Logistics Startup of the Month” for its exceptional vision for the future of the road transportation as well as the development of innovative automation technologies.
-In order to learn more about the company and what they do, we asked them several questions about their business that you can read in the interview below.
+In order to learn more about the company and what they do, we asked them several questions about their business.

 First of all, congratulations for becoming the Logistics Startup of the Month!
 Can we start by briefly introducing our readers to Einride and your main product T-pod?

 “The T-pod is the first transport vehicle completely designed and developed for self-driving and electrical propulsion.
 The T-pod has no cab or driver’s seat and is a part of a transport system that uses the benefits of self-driving and electric propulsion to create a cost-competitive and emission-free transport alternative.”

 Einride is the next generation’s disruptive road transport solution: safe, cost-efficient and emission-free.
 By rethinking the foundation of transportation, Einride‘s T-pod is the first transport vehicle designed and developed for self-driving electric propulsion.
 Einride’s mission is to be a major contributor to a sustainable society by lowering the carbon dioxide emissions of the transport industry.

 The T-pod is the first transport vehicle completely designed and developed for self-driving and electrical propulsion.
 The T-pod has no cab or driver’s seat and is a part of a transport system that uses the benefits of self-driving and electric propulsion to create a cost-competitive and emission-free transport alternative.